cicerakes/Game-Time-Master/README.md

 	- Ensure this is the daily reset time for the **server's** timezone.
 	- This is usually the time when a player receives (daily) login rewards.
 	- If a game has multiple reset times, prioritise what is used for login rewards.
-		- If no login reward system exists, use the time that the majority of content resets.
+		- If no login reward system exists, use daily missions/tasks/quests.
+Otherwise, use the time that the majority of content resets.
 - Game icon
 	- This can be taken from an official source such as the Google Play store.
 		- If it does not exist on a (mobile) app store, you can also use: